Drone weather tips: the pressures and pitfalls of flying for production in a Scottish climate – Oh the glamour of it all!

-Countries such as Scotland have a plentiful stock of stunning backdrops and vistas round almost every corner but sadly our weather is notoriously temperamental.
-So with that in mind we look at when you shouldn’t fly your drone and how the weather can affect your drone.
+Countries such as Scotland have a plentiful stock of stunning backdrops and vistas around almost every corner but sadly our weather is notoriously temperamental.
+So with that in mind, the LA Media Drone Team has put together 5 drone weather tips that will help you have safer happier drone flights.
+Using our handy drone weather tips you will be able to make a better judgement about when you should and shouldn’t fly your drone.

 Knowing about the weather may seem straight forward, but it isn’t as simple as checking out your window.
 This is especially true when flying a drone commercially on a production.